yirunzhou/auto_clip/README.md

 - Install `ffmpeg` via Homebrew (`brew install ffmpeg`), Chocolatey (`choco install ffmpeg`), or grab binaries from https://ffmpeg.org/.
 - `yt-dlp` defaults to your PATH or `YT_DLP_PATH`; no need to hardcode the repo’s `venv` path.
 - Keep both `requirements.in` (top-level deps) and the compiled `requirements.txt` in version control for reproducible installs.
 - Document ingestion currently supports `.docx` inputs only; convert legacy `.doc` files before uploading.
-Chinese paragraphs are preserved but need an active DashScope/Qwen configuration (no local fallback), so strip standalone headings to keep paragraphs clean.
+Chinese paragraphs are preserved; DashScope/Qwen yields the best keywords, but the multilingual KeyBERT fallback is used automatically if the LLM is unavailable.
 - Install `requirements-dev.txt` if you plan to run the pytest suite locally or in CI.

 ## Common issues & fixes